SOC Compliant Hosting

 The Sarbanes-Oxley Act of 2002 (SOX) was established to regulate financial practices and protect against fraud.
 Administered by the Securities and Exchange Commission, the SOX Act refers to which records should be stored and for how long.
 Your hosting partners are affected by Sarbanes-Oxley by virtue of making sure your company’s electronic records remain secure.

-If you or your clients need to meet SOX compliance standards, we can provide the safe environment your data needs to meet financial recordkeeping and reporting regulations.
-Our SSAE 16/SOC 1 and SOC 2 audited data centers follow industry-standardized processes in order to provide the security and the flexibility to custom fit your organization’s needs.
+If you or your clients need to meet SOC compliance standards, we can provide the safe environment your data needs to meet financial recordkeeping and reporting regulations.
+Our SSAE 16/SOC 1 and SOC 2 audited data centers, ideally located in Indiana and Michigan, follow industry-standardized processes in order to provide the security and the flexibility to custom fit your organization’s needs.

-Questions about SOX compliant hosting?
+Questions about SOC compliant hosting?
 Contact us for answers.